gnumorph/Quera-code-problems/README.md

 # Quera-code-problems

-these are some random code probblems i solve . this will be updated every weekend
+these are some random code problems that i solve . this will be updated every weekend